WasinUddy/2190152-Advanced-Computer-Programming-Laboratory/README.md

 ## About

 In this repository, you will find the source code answer keys to the homework assignments of the **2190152 Advanced Computer Programming Laboratory** course.
-It's important to note that these answers are provided as a reference and guideline to help you grasp the concepts and approaches required to complete your assignments successfully. **Copying and submitting the provided code as your own is strongly discouraged**, as it undermines the learning process and your own growth as a programmer.
+It's important to note that these answers are provided as a reference and guideline to help you grasp the concepts and approaches required to complete your assignments successfully. **Copying and submitting the provided code as your own is strongly prohibited**, as it undermines the learning process and your own growth as a programmer.

 ## Acknowledgments